deivid-rodriguez/rb-readline/README.md

 ## Compatibility

 rb-readline should work on all Unix-like systems and Windows.
-It is regularly used with MRI 1.8/1.9 and Rubinius.
 JRuby is not supported and there are no plans to support it in the future - it comes bundled with a Java implementation of Readline.

 ## Motivation